vijaycd/CarND-Project4/README.md

 Your Choice (Enter to exit):

 Select option 1 to run the project_video.mp4 frame by frame.
-The video is not running yet.
+The video of the lanes being detected in real-time will be uploaded soon.